-If the radial dimension object is totally non-referenced (i.e. it is not attached to a reference design object) click anywhere on it – away from editing handles – and drag to reposition it.
-While dragging, the radial dimension can be rotated or mirrored:
+If the dimension object is totally non-referenced (i.e. it is not attached to any reference design objects) click anywhere on it away from editing handles then drag to reposition it.
+While dragging, the dimension can be rotated or mirrored:

-Press the Spacebar to rotate the radial dimension anti-clockwise or Shift+Spacebar for clockwise rotation.
-Rotation is in accordance with the value for the Rotation Step, defined on the PCB Editor – General page of the Preferences dialog.
+Press the Spacebar to rotate the dimension counterclockwise or Shift+Spacebar for clockwise rotation.
+Rotation is in accordance with the value for the Rotation Step defined on the PCB Editor – General page of the Preferences dialog.

-Press the X or Y keys to mirror the radial dimension along the X-axis or Y-axis respectively.
+Press the X or Y keys to mirror the radial dimension along the X-axis or Y-axis.

 The following methods of non-graphical editing are available:

-This method of editing uses the following dialog to modify the properties of a radial dimension object.
+This method of editing uses the associated Radial Dimension dialog mode and Properties panel to modify the properties of a Radial Dimension object.

-Placing the cursor over a radial dimension object, right-clicking and choosing Properties from the context menu.
+Placing the cursor over the Radial Dimension object, right-clicking then choosing Properties from the context menu.

-The PCB List panel allows the designer to display design objects from one or more documents in tabular format, enabling quick inspection and modification of object attributes.
-Used in conjunction with appropriate filtering - by using the PCB Filter panel, or the Find Similar Objects dialog - it enables the display of just those objects falling under the scope of the active filter – allowing the designer to target and edit multiple design objects with greater accuracy and efficiency.
+The PCB List panel allows you to display design objects from one or more documents in tabular format, enabling quick inspection and modification of object attributes.
+Used in conjunction with appropriate filtering - by using the PCB Filter panel, or the Find Similar Objectsdialog - it enables the display of just those objects falling under the scope of the active filter – allowing you to target and edit multiple design objects with greater accuracy and efficiency.

-When the reference arc or circle to which a radial dimension object is attached is deleted, a dialog will appear, asking whether the dimension should also be deleted.
-If the dimension is not deleted, it remains in the workspace, but non-referenced.
+When the reference arc or circle to which a radial dimension object is attached is deleted, a dialog will open asking whether the dimension should also be deleted.
+If the dimension is not deleted, it remains in the workspace but non-referenced.